 - Specifications

-In case of contract disputes where there are seemingly conflicting instructions included in different contract documents, contractors must remember to first consult the order of precedence clause in the contract to determine whether the document favoring their interpretation takes precedence.
+In the case of contract disputes where there are seemingly conflicting instructions included in different contract documents, contractors must first remember to consult the order of precedence clause in the contract to determine whether the document favoring their interpretation takes precedence.
 However, contractors must also recognize that the clause is just one of many interpretive tools that may be utilized to understand and implement the intent of the parties.
-Furthermore, contractors must remember that the order of precedence clause addresses inconsistencies between different contract documents.
+Furthermore, contractors must be mindful that the order of precedence clause addresses inconsistencies between different contract documents.
 To resolve inconsistencies within a single contract document, adjudicative forums are likely to use techniques similar to those used in resolving patent and latent ambiguities.
-By understanding the order of precedence of documents in a federal contract, along with the general framework of other interpretive rules and principles, contractors can fulfill the intended performance objectives and be prepared in case of contract disputes.
+By understanding the order of precedence of documents in a federal contract and the general framework of other interpretive rules and principles, contractors can fulfill the intended performance objectives and be better prepared in case of contract disputes.

 This Federal Procurement Insight is provided as a general summary of the applicable law in the practice area and does not constitute legal advice.
 Contractors wishing to learn more are encouraged to consult the TILLIT LAW PLLC Client Portal or Contact Us to determine how the law would apply in a specific situation.